jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 ***NOTE:*** As I said earlier, this is NOT a production setup, this is a dev setup compose file, so should not be used outside a dev environment as you need the extra security.

 If this is the first time you've run a OpenSearch cluster in Docker Desktop you might notice that the containers crash out and complain about something like `vm.max_map_count is less than 262144`.
 This is because the cluster needs more resources than the Docker receives by default.
-While you *can* just write into the WSL subsystem to fix it each time, I like to setup the config file so I don't get annoyed by having to do some command line setup after every restart.
+While you *can* just write into the WSL subsystem to fix it each time, I like to set up the config file, so I don't get annoyed by having to do some command line setup after every restart.
 In order to fix this, you need to create a file in `C:\Users\<user running docker>` called `.wslconfig`.
-The full file path would be something like `C:\Users\jack.lewis\.wslconfig` and then you then need to add the following to this file:
+The full file path would be something like `C:\Users\jack.lewis\.wslconfig`, and then you then need to add the following to this file:

 ```ini
 [wsl2]